Squarepoint Ops LLC Invests $44,000 in Marker Therapeutics, Inc. (NASDAQ:MRKR)

-Squarepoint Ops LLC purchased a new stake in Marker Therapeutics, Inc. (NASDAQ:MRKR) in the fourth quarter, according to the company in its most recent filing with the SEC.
-The firm purchased 30,258 shares of the company’s stock, valued at approximately $44,000.
-Squarepoint Ops LLC owned approximately 0.06% of Marker Therapeutics as of its most recent SEC filing.
+Squarepoint Ops LLC bought a new stake in Marker Therapeutics, Inc. (NASDAQ:MRKR) during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor bought 30,258 shares of the company’s stock, valued at approximately $44,000.
+Squarepoint Ops LLC owned approximately 0.06% of Marker Therapeutics as of its most recent filing with the Securities and Exchange Commission.

 Marker Therapeutics, Inc, a clinical stage immuno-oncology company, engages in the development and commercialization of various T cell-based immunotherapies and peptide-based vaccines for the treatment of hematological malignancies and solid tumor indications.
 Its MultiTAA-specific T cell technology is based on the expansion of non-engineered tumor-specific T cells that recognize tumor associated antigens and kill tumor cells expressing those targets.